 This page has been updated with the latest data available, from 2017–18.
 You can download data directly from the visualisations by clicking in the graph area and using the 'download' menu.

 Aged care services in Australia are funded by governments (federal, state, territory and local governments), non-government organisations (charities, religious and community groups), and personal contributions from those receiving care.
 Governments subsidise the cost of care and recipients contribute through fees and payments.

-- In 2016–17, governments spent around $17 billion on aged care, with the majority—approximately 69% of this—going towards residential aged care.
+- In 2017–18, governments spent around $18 billion on aged care, with the majority—approximately 67% of this—for residential aged care.

-- This expenditure on residential care was 2.7 times the amount spent on home care and support—$12.1 billion was spent on residential care and $4.4 billion on home care and support.
+- The expenditure on residential care ($12.4 billion) was 2.4 times the amount spent on home care and support ($5.1 billion).

 - Government spending on aged care services has increased each year since 2012–13, as is seen in the graph below.

 A stacked bar graph shows that government spending on aged care services has progressively increased between 2012–13 and 2017–18.
 In 2012-13, approximately 14.9 billion dollars was spent on aged care services, which has risen over past years to 18.4 billion dollars in 2017–18.
 Across all years, the majority of Government spending was spent on residential care, and assessment and information services accounted for the smallest proportion of total government spending on aged care services.